emilykrasser/Chromatic/PlaytestNotes/README.md

-## Alpha Playtesting Update (5/24/19 - 5/30/19)

-Alpha Playtests
+##Alpha Playtests
 General Notes:
-Show a prompt to “press e” on top of interactable objects.
+* Show a prompt to “press e” on top of interactable objects.
-Player character “slides” a little when walking.
+* Player character “slides” a little when walking.
-Add indicator to pick up capsule.
+* Add indicator to pick up capsule.
-If you click on the time capsule puzzle, then you cannot exit out of it.
+* If you click on the time capsule puzzle, then you cannot exit out of it.
-Not easy to know what to do.
+* Not easy to know what to do.
-The escape button should do something.
+* The escape button should do something.
-Beta Playtests
+##Beta Playtests
 Player feedback:
-Change the “# of legs on an octopus” to “# of tentacles on an octopus” Way to lead the player back to the beginning.
+* Change the “# of legs on an octopus” to “# of tentacles on an octopus”
+* Way to lead the player back to the beginning.
-Change Dragon lady’s interaction after the puzzle.
+* Change Dragon lady’s interaction after the puzzle.
-Walking is stylish.
-(Multiple people have said this) Final Playtests
+* Walking is stylish.
+(Multiple people have said this)
+##Final Playtests
-Name: Leon Alschitz
+1. Name: Leon Alschitz
 Time Taken: Around 10 minutes
 Favourite Puzzle: 1st puzzle (Passcode)
 Favourite Character: None
 			Favourite part of the game was the art.
 Suggestions/Notes while playing the game:
-Person still slides.
+* Person still slides.
 Reduce the speed of walking, or increase the speed of animation.
-Should just have one interact button.
+* Should just have one interact button.
-Invisible walls are very bad…
+* Invisible walls are very bad…
-It would be cool if the lights started out as white, and the light got yellow meanwhile the post would get brown.
+* It would be cool if the lights started out as white, and the light got yellow meanwhile the post would get brown.
-Don’t have the camera disappear even before the character reaches the bottom.
+* Don’t have the camera disappear even before the character reaches the bottom.
-If you have 2 portals left and right, then show the portals have different colors.
+* If you have 2 portals left and right, then show the portals have different colors.
-“The lamp posts are the same from the beginning :(“.
+* “The lamp posts are the same from the beginning :(“.
-ESC should show a menu
+* ESC should show a menu
-Have the portals play a different sound effect if you want to go through the end.
+* Have the portals play a different sound effect if you want to go through the end.
-The walking anim. slides and doesn’t match the distance travelled.
+* The walking anim. slides and doesn’t match the distance travelled.
-Have a sound clip for walking.
+* Have a sound clip for walking.
-Make the last puzzle more harder and complicated.
+* Make the last puzzle more harder and complicated.
 More portals is not the answer.
 Maybe a certain order?
-From player’s own thoughts: Only puzzle to get stuck on was “Don’t make me count to…” The art was cool, but certain color did not appropriately change.
+* From player’s own thoughts: Only puzzle to get stuck on was “Don’t make me count to…”
+* The art was cool, but certain color did not appropriately change.
 The puzzle is not themed around the color.
-Ave the records be filled with “Blues music”.
+Hve the records be filled with “Blues music”.
-Add sound effects when characters talk.
+* Add sound effects when characters talk.

 2. Name: Sally El-Housieny
 Time Taken: 10 minutes 30 seconds